 The Anhinga Trail is perhaps the best place to see alligators in the Everglades.
 The NPS smartly set up a webcam right on the trail.
 Unfortunately, this webcam appears to no longer stream video, and instead just sends out still images about once every 30 minutes.
 Not too exciting, but you might see some gators if you’re lucky.

 Hawaii Volcanoes (Mauna Loa)

-The webcams in Hawaii Volcanoes National Park provide panoramic views that gives viewers a wider range of sight than most of the other NPS cams.
-Still, there’s not a lot going on at the summits of these volcanoes.
+The webcams in Hawaii Volcanoes National Park provide panoramic views that gives viewers a wider range of sight than most of the other NPS webcams.
+Still, there’s not a lot going on at the summits of these volcanoes, aside from an occasional belch of thermal steam.
 Mauna Loa sometimes gets snow in the winter months, though, so that’s something to look forward to.